Categories

 • Those who have recently undergone ear surgery or injury

-When speaking to a medical professional, list any conditions you have that may put you in a higher-risk category.
-If you are not sure, ask your provider.
+When speaking to a medical professional, list any conditions that may put you in a higher-risk category.
+If you need more time, ask your provider.

 Additional Read- HOW HYPERBARIC OXYGEN THERAPY WORKS WONDERS FOR WOUND HEALING